 What you can do.

 I am not telling you what to do, but here is my suggestion based on my experience.
-If someone wants to present you a truth or doctrine, take your time to study and allow yourself to ask questions and find answers.
+If someone wants to present you with a truth or doctrine, take your time to study and allow yourself to ask questions and find answers.
 Consult the Father in prayer.
 And if anyone tries to rush you or scare you into making a decision before you feel ready, take a little step back from the group or person so you can clear your head.
 If someone wants to bring you the conclusion to save you from self-study, check it out yourself anyway.
-Remember even if someone uses wrong methods doesn’t mean what they say isn't true and the other way around.
+Remember even if someone uses wrong methods doesn’t mean what they say isn’t true and the other way around.
 Someone can be fairly behaved and present something false.
-The only way is to ask for God's guidance and trust in His leading.
+The only way is to ask for God’s guidance and trust in His leading.
 And be patient and overbearing and love more.
 Remember everyone with obvious faults, either one way or another, are that way for a reason.
 One man went searching for a church where everyone behaved correctly and told another man of his restless search for this perfect church.
 And then the other said, «and when you find it, it will not be perfect anymore because you came into it.»

 Many do wrong things sincerely.
 Only by dialogue and the ability to love those who believe and are different from us can we find a way into their hearts.
 Remember how you meet others will affect how they meet you back.
 Distrust will inspire distrust.
 Hate will inspire hate.
 Fear will cause the other to answer with fear.
 If you want a new color you can not meet them with the same color.
 You need to be the change.
 Answer evil with good, hate with love, cursing with blessings.
 You will feel better and be the change you want to see.

 Remember to not give people what they provoke for, or ask for, but what they need.
 If they distrust you, give them trust in return.
 If they treat you unfriendly, treat them friendly in return, whether they deserved it or not.
 Christ gave us what He deserved not what we deserved.
 We should do this for each other as well.
-Don't give something to someone in hope of getting it in return.
+Don’t give something to someone in the hope of getting it in return.
 Give it because Christ gave it to you.

 May the Lord bless you all and keep you safe in these confusing times.